Established in 1918, the Foreign Policy Association is a non-profit education organization and sponsor of the Great Decisions program.

 with David Jensen, Professor, University of Massachusetts Amherst

 David Jensen is a Professor of Computer Science at University of Massachusetts Amherst.
 He directs the Knowledge Discovery Laboratory and currently serves as the Director of the Computational Social Science Institute, an interdisciplinary effort at UMass to study social phenomena using computational tools and concepts.
-He received a Ph.D. from Washington University in St. Louis in 1992, and from 1991 to 1995, he served as an analyst with the Office of Technology Assessment, an agency that operates under the auspices of the United States Congress.
+He received a Ph.D. from Washington University in St. Louis in 1992, and from 1991 to 1995 he served as an analyst with the Office of Technology Assessment, an agency of the United States Congress.

 Professor Jensen’s research focuses on machine learning and artificial intelligence for analyzing large social, technological, and computational systems.
 His research is supported by the National Science Foundation and the Defense Advanced Research Projects Agency (DARPA).
 He has served on the Board of Directors of the ACM Special Interest Group on Knowledge Discovery and Data Mining (2005-2013), the Defense Science Study Group (2006-2007), and DARPA’s Information Science and Technology Group (2007-2012).
 He received the Outstanding Teacher Award from the UMass College of Natural Sciences in 2011.